Benchmarks: Answer 99.16% of DocVQA Without Images in QA: Agentic Document ExtractionRead more

 # We only care about Paystubs right now

-# We merge the pages within one split to provide the full context for extraction
+# We merge all pages for this identifier to provide the full context for extraction

 extract_response = client.extract(